 Analysis of the relationships between racial/ethnic groups and behavior.
-Sources and results of intergroup tension, prejudice and discriminations are examined.
+Sources and results of intergroup tension, prejudice and discrimination are examined.
+Prereq: Declared Education major.
 (Fall)

 305 Psychology of the Young Child

 This course presents a study of the physical, cognitive, and psychosocial development of the child from birth through late childhood.
 The major factors that influence development are also examined: family, community, school, socio-economic status, culture, and ethnicity.
 A field experience of 10 hours is required.
 Prereq: Admission to TEP.
 (Fall)